NINJAX3X/Python-Automation/README.md

 # Python-Automation
-Network automation in traditional networks using python scripts
+Network automation in Traditional Networks using Python Scripts.
+These codes will basically run on HPE Aruba OS switches and HPE switches.
+Simple scripts that use netmiko library and its functions from library.